albar965/albar965.github.io/littlenavmap-faq.md

 ##### Corrupted window layout or missing map window

-Try `Window` -> [Reset Window layout to default](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#reset-window-layout) or load a previously saved window layout file (see [Saving and Loading Layouts](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/LAYOUT.html#saving-and-loading-layouts)).
+Try `Window` -> [Little Navmap User Manual - Reset Window layout to default](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MENUS.html#reset-window-layout) or load a previously saved window layout file (see [Little Navmap User Manual - Saving and Loading Layouts](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/LAYOUT.html#saving-and-loading-layouts)).

 If this does not help, try the suggestions below.

 ##### Quick and simple Solution

-Go to the *Little Navmap* main menu `Tools` and select [Reset all Settings and restart](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#reset-all-settings-and-restart). *Little Navmap* will show a question dialog and then restart after deleting all settings.
+Go to the *Little Navmap* main menu `Tools` and select [Little Navmap User Manual - Reset all Settings and restart](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MENUS.html#reset-all-settings-and-restart). *Little Navmap* will show a question dialog and then restart after deleting all settings.

 If this does not help, you can restore the settings file backup which was mentioned in the dialog.